ericmjonas/pybm3d/README.rst

 This Python package provides an interface for the BM3D denoising strategy which is based on enhanced sparse representations in the transform-domain.
 The enhancement of the sparsity is achieved by grouping similar 2D image fragments (e.g. blocks) into 3D data arrays.
 Visit the offical BM3D `website <http://www.cs.tut.fi/~foi/GCF-BM3D/>`_ for a detailed explanation, benchmark results and other related works.

-The core C implementation of BM3D is based on the `work <http://www.ipol.im/pub/art/2012/l-bm3d/>`_ of Marc Lebrun.
+The core C implementation of BM3D is largely based on the `work <http://www.ipol.im/pub/art/2012/l-bm3d/>`_ of Marc Lebrun.

 Installation
 ____________